moby/moby/docs/sources/userguide/usingdocker.md

 Here we can see our `python app.py` command is the only process running inside the container.

-## Inspecting our Web Application Container
+## Inspecting our web application container

 Lastly, we can take a low-level dive into our Docker container using the `docker inspect` command.
 It returns a JSON hash of useful configuration